eelcoj/stimulus-form-utilities/README.md

   <span data-target="character-count.countValue"></span>
 </form>
 ```
 You can change the maximum allowed characters by changing `data-character-count-max-value`.
-Furthermore `data-character-count-warning-class` is the value for the Css class added to count value element.
+Furthermore `data-character-count-warning-class` is the value for the Css class added to count value element if the maximum count is exceeded.

 ### Auto-resize height of textarea
 ```javascript